krb5/krb5/doc/rst_source/krb_admins/database.rst

 iprop_logfile          *file name*     Specifies where the update log file for the realm database is to be stored.
 The default is to use the *database_name* entry from the realms section of the config file :ref:`kdc.conf(5)`, with *.ulog* appended.
 (NOTE: If database_name isn't specified in the realms section, perhaps because the LDAP database back end is being used, or the file name is specified in the *dbmodules* section, then the hard-coded default for *database_name* is used.
 Determination of the *iprop_logfile*  default value will not use values from the *dbmodules* section.)
 ====================== =============== ===========================================

-Both master and slave sides must have principals named ``kiprop/hostname`` (where *hostname* is, as usual, the lower-case, fully-qualified, canonical name for the host) registered and keys stored in the default keytab file (``/etc/krb5.keytab``).
+Both master and slave sides must have a principal named ``kiprop/hostname`` (where *hostname* is the lowercase, fully-qualified, canonical name for the host) registered in the Kerberos database, and have keys for that principal stored in the default keytab file (``/etc/krb5.keytab``).

 On the master KDC side, the ``kiprop/hostname`` principal must be listed in the kadmind ACL file kadm5.acl, and given the **p**